TimDaiber/BallDodge/README.md

 ## How to play
 The user plays the game by using the arrow keys on the keyboard.
-Ever arrow key moves into the direction it is suppoused to.
+Ever arrow key moves into the direction it is supposed to.

 ## Features
 Balls will spawn at certain times at certain positions of the canvas.

-None player ball collision is made done in a way that the player can not prepare for easyly.
+None player ball collision is made done in a way that the player can not prepare for easily.

 Timer as score system.

-At certain times radiuses of balls change.
+At certain times radius's of balls change.

 ## How to make the game better